 - Marvin Kaplan was Captain Marbles, a take off on Captain Marvel and the series Shazam!.
 Bill Bratson would utter the word "shazowie" and the transformation would take place.

 - Phyllis Diller was Witchie Goo Goo a take off on Witchiepoo from H.R.
 Pufnstuf.

 - Alice Ghostly was Junie the Genie, a takeoff on Jeannie from the classic 60's TV series, I Dream of Jeannie.

 - Sherlock Domes and Dr. Watkins was a parody of, of course, Sherlock Holmes and Dr. Watson.

 The show has never been released onto DVD, but the cartoon segments Wacky and Packy and Fraidy Cat have shown up as VHS releases and possibly are on DVD, too.

 Wheelie and the Chopper Bunch

-- The show was 30 minutes long and broken down into segments each about 6 minutes in length.
+This Hanna-Barbera Production aired on NBC from September 7, 1974 to August 30, 1975.
+The show was 30 minutes in length and broken down into segments about 6 minutes longs.